Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 Why is forced-placed insurance so much more expensive than regular homeowners insurance?

 The high cost stems from a phenomenon called reverse competition: your lender selects the insurer without shopping for the best price, and you have no say in the matter.
 Insurers know they have a captive market, so they charge accordingly.
 Additionally, force-placed policies often cover high-risk properties without any underwriting or property inspection, which further drives up premiums.
-The result is a policy that costs 2–3 times (or more) than standard coverage, with far less protection.
+The result is a policy that typically costs 1.5 to 4 times more than standard coverage (and sometimes far more), with dramatically less protection.

 What should I do if I think my lender placed insurance on my account by mistake?

-First, gather proof that your own homeowners insurance was active during the period in question — your declaration page and any payment confirmations are ideal.
+First, gather proof that your own homeowners insurance was active during the period in question.
+Your declaration page and any payment confirmations are ideal.
 Submit this documentation to your servicer in writing and formally request cancellation of the force-placed policy.
-If the servicer does not resolve the issue, file a Notice of Error under RESPA.
+If the servicer does not resolve the issue, file a Notice of Error under RESPA at the servicer's designated error-resolution address.
 If that fails, submit a complaint to the CFPB.
 You are entitled to a full refund of any premiums charged for periods when you had your own valid coverage in force.

 Compare Home Insurance Plans in Ohio